REVISIONIST MAGAZINE

 Course Outline

-• Week 1: Introductions and goals; Story in its simplest form
+• Week 1: Introductions and goals

 • Week 2: Taking an idea from a spark to a fully realized novel